 Drinks aren’t the only thing that can cause issues for your teeth and smile.
 Eating certain foods can cause just as much damage.
-The best option to protect your teeth and cultivate a healthier smile is to choose foods that are fresh, clean, natural and/or organic wherever possible.
+The best option to protect your teeth and cultivate a healthier smile is to choose fresh, clean, natural, and/or organic foods wherever possible.
 You already know that eating healthy is better for your body, but it’s the better option for your smile too.

 3. Brush and Floss Daily

 It’s something that has been drilled into you since you were a young child.
-Although it may have been annoying and inconvenient, there were better reasons to brush and floss daily than just to make your parents happy.
-Brushing and flossing on a daily basis, as recommended by your dentist, can help strengthen your teeth and protect them against cavities while whitening and brightening your smile.
+Although it may have been annoying and inconvenient, there were better reasons to brush and floss daily than to make your parents happy.
+Brushing and flossing daily, as recommended by your dentist, can help strengthen your teeth and protect them against cavities while whitening and brightening your smile.

 4. Don’t Ignore Pain

 Pain is a way for your body to tell you that something is going wrong.
 Whether it be a pain in your tooth from a developing cavity or pain from aching gums, it’s important to pay attention and have any pain looked into and taken care of before the issue gets bigger.
 If you’re experiencing pain, don’t write it off – visit your dentist as soon as possible to get it resolved and get back to feeling like your healthiest self.